 National Pandemic Centre

 Biobank Sweden is the Swedish node of the European biobanking research infrastructure BBMRI-ERIC.
 It facilitates, and promotes collaborations between healthcare, academia, industry, and patient organisations.
-It develops and maintains the COVID-19 sample collections database in collaboration with the Swedish COVID-19 and Pandemic Preparedness Portal.
-The database shows which biobanks collections are available across Sweden, and provides details about the collections (e.g. the size and conditions for access).
+It develops and maintains the COVID-19 sample collections database in collaboration with the Swedish Pathogens Portal.
+The database shows which biobanks collections are available across Sweden, and provides details about the collections (e.g. the size of the collection and conditions for access).

 Genomic Medicine Sweden